codekcv/headless-commerce/README.md

 ##### Front-End
 - [ ] Re-do client from CRA to using NextJS.
 - [ ] (?)
 Move from Ant Design to Chakra UI or do my own UI components.
-- [ ] Item directory components
+- [ ] Item directory components.
+Create/Edit/Delete Button/Modal.
 - [ ] Error handling.
 Will be menu/paged based not per component.
 This is better approach considering UX.
-- [ ] Table Edit Customer Info Modal
+- [ ] Table Edit Customer Info Modal.

 ##### Back-End
 - [x] Replace NestJS from the stack with Apollo Server.